awsdocs/amazon-athena-user-guide/doc_source/alter-table-add-partition.md

 In Athena, a table and its partitions must use the same data formats but their schemas may differ\.
 For more information, see [Updates in Tables with Partitions](updates-and-partitions.md)\.

+For information about the resource\-level permissions required in IAM policies \(including `glue:CreatePartition`\), see [AWS Glue API Permissions: Actions and Resources Reference](https://docs.aws.amazon.com/glue/latest/dg/api-permissions-reference.html) and [Fine\-Grained Access to Databases and Tables in the AWS Glue Data Catalog](fine-grained-access-to-glue-resources.md)\.

 ## Synopsis<a name="synopsis"></a>

 ```